ArthurD3nt/discord-bot-docker/README.md

 ```
 -v /path/to/local/directory:/usr/src/bot
 ```
-But remember, in order to apply the changes you need to restart the container with
+But remember, in order to apply the changes you need to restart the container with:
 ```
 docker restart "name_of_container"
 ```